RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 - Jai Prabakaran

-- Nov 25
+- Nov 25, 2025

 - 4 min read

-Required Minimum Distributions (RMDs) can be confusing, especially because the rules are different depending on the type of account you have.
-Whether you’re nearing retirement or handling a loved one’s estate, understanding how RMDs work can help you avoid IRS penalties and make smarter decisions.
+Required Minimum Distributions (RMDs) can be confusing, especially because the rules vary depending on the type of account you hold.
+Whether nearing retirement or managing a loved one’s estate, understanding RMDs is crucial.
+This knowledge can help avoid IRS penalties and enable smarter financial decisions.
+This article breaks down RMDs clearly, providing real examples for better comprehension.

 Understanding the Foundations of Effective Tax Preparation Strategies